Terasology/Potions/README.md

 * Swim Speed - Doubles the user's swim speed for 10 seconds.
 * Walk Speed - Doubles the user's walk speed for 10 seconds.
 * Explosive - When the player uses this on an object, it triggers an explosion.
-* Mega Jump - doubles all jump stats for 10 seconds
+* Mega Jump - Doubles all jump stats for 10 seconds
 * Giga Jump - Triples all jump stats for 10 seconds

 ## Contribution